 Encryption and Hashing both serve different functions despite their similarities

 Quick, do you know the difference between encryption and hashing?
 Do you know what salting is?
-Do you want to?
-That’s a rhetorical question—I’m going to tell you anyway.
+Do you think salting your hash is just part of an Irish breakfast?

 What is Encryption?

 Encryption is the practice of scrambling information in a way that only someone with a corresponding key can unscramble and read it.
 Encryption is a two-way function.
 When you encrypt something, you’re doing so with the intention of decrypting it later.